 Legislation and enforcement

-Auckland Transport operates its bus and transit lanes in full compliance with national legislation and associated bylaw provision.
+Auckland Transport operates bus and transit lanes in full compliance with national legislation and associated bylaw provision.
 The bylaws from the legacy councils are carried through to Auckland Transport within the provision of the Local Government (Auckland Council) Act 2009.

 Lanes are regularly monitored by traffic enforcement officers and fixed transport cameras.
 An infringement notice will be issued to those vehicles not complying with the conditions of the lane.